syntasso/kratix-docs/docs/_partials/installation/_single-cluster-configure.md

 Once Kratix is installed, you can register Kubernetes clusters where workloads should run.
-On single cluster installations, the same cluster performs the role of the Platform and the Worker clusters.
+On single cluster installations, the same cluster performs the role of the Platform and the worker clusters.
 The commands below will register the cluster as a Destination, as well as configure FluxCD to watch for the cluster's [State Store](/docs/main/05-reference/06-statestore/01-statestore.md):

 ```bash